jackgrossman18/current-conditions/README.md

 **Accessing Your Spots**

-If you clikc on the _My Spots_ tab, you will be taken to a page where you will be presented with a map that shows all of the spots that you've favorited.
+If you click on the _My Spots_ tab, you will be taken to a page where you will be presented with a map that shows all of the spots that you've favorited.
 Just clikc on the shaka icon, and you will receive an update on how it's looking at your local break.